Oreolek/vndb-client-php/README.md

 For details on the workings of this API, and for a description of the returned data, please check:

         https://vndb.org/d11

-## Composer / Packagist

-The library is available on packagist.org as `joostfaassen/vndb-client-php`

 ## License